thespacedoctor/qubits/README.md

             Compile and Plot Results: True
             Simulation Results File Used for Plots: simulation_results_20130919t131758.yaml

 When you first use the simulations it's best to set all stages of the simulation to *False*, then incrementally run the code through each stage.
-You will always run the code with the `qubits run` command with following syntax:
+You will always run the code with the `qubits run` command with the following syntax:

 ```bash
 qubits run -s <pathToSettingsFile> -o <pathToOutputDirectory> -d <pathToSpectralDatabase>
 ```

-So to run QUBITS with our template workspace we setup in the quick start workspace we setup above, we shall run:
+So to run QUBITS with our template workspace we setup in the quick start workspace above, we run:

 ```bash
 qubits run -s ~/Desktop/qubits_workspace/qubits_settings.yaml -o ~/Desktop/qubits_workspace/qubits_output -d ~/Desktop/qubits_workspace/qubits_spectral_database